 Immersive Design Residency

 The Fallingwater Institute invites technology professionals who design immersive, virtual environments for a studio-based residency program exploring design theory and practice related to immersive design in one of America’s most significant works of architecture.
 During this intensive program, participants will be challenged to spend a week unplugged while considering Frank Lloyd Wright’s ideas, completing a series of hands-on exercises in the studio and developing a personal project inspired by their time in residence.

-This residency is led by Chatham University Professor Doug North Cook who started the Immersive Media Program at the university in 2018.
-He also develops virtual reality art and narrative experiences and games with a small international team.
+This residency is led by Chatham University Professor Doug North Cook who started the university’s Immersive Media Program in 2018.
+He also develops virtual reality art and narrative experiences, and games with a small international team.
 Doug's work combines his passion for VR/AR with his obsession with design thinking and theory.
 His work as both an educator and creator explores our relationship to space, the changing nature of human scale and impact of architectural design on spatial computing.

 - Direct access to Fallingwater